kit-foxboy/hyprkit/README.md

-# 🦊 HyprKit - Hyprland Theme Manager
+# 🦊 HyprKit - Hyprland Theme & State Management
+## GOALS
+- 🎨 **Theme Switching** - Apply themes instantly
+- ⏪ **Backup & Restore** - Because indecisiveness is a way of life
+- 🔍 **Proper Separation of Concerns** - User overrides that persist between aesthetic theme changes.
+No more resetting your monitor config just because you want a new look!
+- 💾 **Live State Persistence** - Remembers changes like floating window positions, gaps, etc. and intelligently writes them to your configs
+- 🤝 **API Layer** - Easily interface with the GUI of your choice and modify persistent state as you will.
+I'm planning on using AGS for my rig but with IPC and HTTP support, it should work for all kinds of mad science

+Warning: This is highly experimental and being made while I'm incredibly ill.
+I do want to make it a cool portfolio project or my first big community foray but manage expectations on timeline and true thoroughness.
 *"I DON'T KNOW!
-I'M STUPID AND GAY!"* - Kit, probably
+I'M STUPID AND GAY!"* - Kit

 ---

 ## What is this thingie?
+(Now with 100% more Rust!)

-HyprKit is my egocentric attempt at making a Hyprland theme manager that (probably) doesn't suck completely.
-It's powered by bottled insanity, questionable life choices, and an unhealthy amount of UwU energy.
+HyprKit started as my egocentric bash script experiment and has evolved into a proper Rust-powered Hyprland theme and state management system that (probably) won't be useless.
+It's powered by bottled insanity and questionable life choices, but now with memory safety and just... so many ampersands!

-Huge thanks to the amazing people working on **CachyOS** for their incredible distro and slick default theme, and to **mylinuxforwork** for the fantastic ML4W dotfiles that inspired this dubious endeavor!
+**Current Status: Complete Rust Rewrite in Progress!** 🦀

+What started as simple theme switching has grown into a full desktop state management system.
+Because this is pretty much fly by wire tinkering.

-Does it work? *Probably!* Will it set your computer on fire? *Hopefully not!*
+Does it work? *Eventually!* Will it set your computer on fire? *I invoke my 5th ammendment right against self incrimination*

 ```
          /\     /\